opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 title: Aggregations
 parent: Elasticsearch
 nav_order: 13
+has_children: true
 ---

 # Aggregations

 Elasticsearch isn’t just for search.
-Aggregations let you tap into Elasticsearch's powerful analytics engine to analyze your data and extract statistics and build summaries.
+Aggregations let you tap into Elasticsearch's powerful analytics engine to analyze your data and extract statistics from it.

 The use cases of aggregations vary from analyzing data in real time to take some action to using Kibana to create a visualization dashboard.

 Elasticsearch can perform aggregations on massive datasets in milliseconds.
 Compared to queries, aggregations consume more CPU cycles and memory.

-This section helps to turn the question you want to ask of your data into the appropriate aggregation.
+This section helps to turn the question you want to ask of your data into the correct aggregation operation.

 ## Aggregations on text fields

-By default, Elasticsearch does not support aggregations on an analyzed text field.
+By default, Elasticsearch does not support aggregations on a text field.
-An aggregation on a text field would have to reverse the tokenization process back to its orginal string and then formulate an aggregation based on that.
-Such an operation would consume significant memory and degrade cluster performance.
+Because text fields are tokenized, an aggregation on a text field has to reverse the tokenization process back to its original string and then formulate an aggregation based on that.
+Such an operation consumes significant memory and degrades cluster performance.

-It's possible to enable aggregations on text fields by setting `fielddata` parameter to `true` in the mapping.
-But the aggregation is still based on the tokenized words and not the raw text.
+While you can enable aggregations on text fields by setting the `fielddata` parameter to `true` in the mapping, the aggregations are still based on the tokenized words and not on the raw text.

 We recommend keeping a raw version of the text field as a keyword field that you can aggregate on.
-In this case, you can perform aggregations on the title.raw field, instead of the title field:
+In this case, you can perform aggregations on the `title.raw` field, instead of the `title` field:

 ```json
 PUT movies